loong1325/loong1325.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "Introduction to the Study of Love"
 collection: teaching
 type: "Undergraduate course"
-permalink: /teaching/2014-spring-teaching-1
+#permalink: /teaching/2014-spring-teaching-1
-venue: "University 1, Department"
+venue: "Notional University of Singapore"
-date: 2014-01-01
+date: 2023
-location: "City, Country"
+#location: "City, Country"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.

-Heading 1
+The Essence of Love
 ======

-Heading 2
+The Phylosophy of Love in Action
 ======

-Heading 3
+What to Do After Failue
 ======